MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### Label configuration migration details

-Use the following table to identify which configuration settings of a label can be migrated with the label, and whether you should publish the migrated label in the Security & Compliance Center.
+Use the following table to identify which configuration settings of a label cannot be migrated with the label, and whether you should publish the migrated label in the Security & Compliance Center.

 |Label configuration|Supported in the Security & Compliance Center|Recommendation to publish|
 |-------------------|---------------------------------------------|-------------------------|